yooha1003/ipPlot/README.md

 ## Description
 + Python3 based plotting script
-+ Ver 0.12 supports 2D and 4D MR image
++ Ver 0.13 supports 90 degree rotation in 2D image
 + The script is very simple to use
 + Outputs are "_Intensity Profile Figure_" of MR images (Sagittal, Coronal, Axial views)